 At the time of writing this article, I've been in sales for a little over 7 years now, mostly in the B2B SaaS industry.
 I've worked with some amazing salespeople and sales teams, and I've worked with some pretty bad ones.
 Notably, the experience I had with my team at Fleetmatics during the acquisition by Verizon Connect (Verizon Telematics at the time) in 2016 is what provided a rock-solid foundation for my sales career.
 I'm forever grateful for that experience and for those people who supported me there.

 Those that know about Fleetmatics usually know them for one main reason, which is their amazing sales processes for their time.
 While I'm not a 20-year seasoned sales veteran and still have a ton to learn about sales, I've worked with quite a few different sales processes and systems up to this point.
 With that said I'll put my point simply, which is that I've yet to work for a company that has a robust win-loss analysis program.
 And usually, they don't even have a basic sales win-loss analysis program other than CRM reason codes.
+When making business decisions, this type of research is critical for having supportive data instead of just wildly guessing what to do next.

 So what's my point?